faustedition/faust-web/README.md

 ### Diplomatic transcript SVGs

 The scripts for generating the diplomatic transcripts are in the subfolder [svg_rendering](svg_rendering).
-To run them,
+To prepare

 * put the Faust XML sources somewhere on the local hard disk
 * configure a local web server such that it serves the [page](svg_rendering/page) subdirectory
 * adapt the paths in <code>settings.json</code>

+Then, execute the following steps (or conveniently run [svg_rendering/generate-svgs.sh](svg_rendering/generate-svgs.sh))

 * start Chromium in background, using `9222` as debugging port:

 ```sh